fernandezdaniel/MOBOCMF/README.md

 # MFDGP

-To execute te code with plots use: python3 mfdgp/deep_gp_mf_example.py
+To execute the test with a comparison between dgp and mfdgp in a mf problem use: python3 mobocmf/mfdgp_example.py